 The purpose of this Policy is to eliminate HDSM based on the protected categories listed above, prevent reoccurrences, and remedy its effects.
 Except where noted, this Policy applies to any allegation of HDSM made by or against a student or an employee of the College, or a third party (e.g., a visiting student or an independent contractor).
 The Policy applies if the conduct at issue has the potential to interfere with an individual's participation in, or experience of, the College's academic, educational, athletic, extracurricular programs, or activities, based on any of the protected categories listed above.
 HDSM that occurs off campus, during study abroad programs, on field trips, at parties, or sporting events, etc. falls under the jurisdiction of this Policy if it has the potential to interfere with an individual's ability to participate in, or benefit from the College's programs or activities.
-The College's jurisdiction over implementation and enforcement of the policy applies to all HDSM that occurs on campus or on Collegeowned properties, whether or not the Complainant and/or Respondent are students or employees of the College.
-However, the College's disciplinary authority may not extend to third parties who are not students or employees of the College.
-In the case of allegations of HDSM, unless otherwise stated, this Policy supersedes and applies in lieu of all other procedures and policies set forth in the Faculty Handbook.
+The College's jurisdiction over implementation and enforcement of the policy applies to all HDSM that occurs on campus or on College-Hampden-Sydney College Harassment and Discrimination Policy Page 4 owned properties, whether or not the Complainant and/or Respondent are students or employees of the College's disciplinary authority may not extend to third parties who are not students or employees of the College.
+In the case of allegations of HDSM, unless otherwise stated, this Policy supersedes and applies in lieu of all other procedures and policies set forth in any other document containing College policies and/or procedures.